In this article, you'll learn everything you need to know to upload subscribers into Higher Logic Informz.

 - Click Upload.

-As you'd expect, to send mailings via MA Professional, you need the email addresses for the people your organization wants to communicate with.
+As you'd expect, to send mailings via Informz, you need the email addresses for the people your organization wants to communicate with.

 How much data should I upload?

 While an email address is absolutely required, having additional data to do personalization and targeting is an extremely good practice to embrace.
-You don't want to take every single field you have and upload that into MA Professional, but select a meaningful data set that gives you options.
+You don't want to take every single field you have and upload that into Informz, but select a meaningful data set that gives you options.

 Every field you upload can be used to personalize your message to your subscriber.
 The appropriate use of personalization is a great way to engage your reader.
 You can certainly put personalization codes inside your mailing - that's easy.
 If you want to take it to the next level, you can personalize your subject line and even the friendly from.
 These are great opportunities for you to create next-level mailing experiences.